AuReMe/mpwt/README.rst

     >scaffold_1
     ATGATGCTGATACTGACTTAGCAT

-Also to add the taxon ID we need the pf_taxon_id.txt (a tsv file with tow values: the name of the folder containing the PF files and the taxon ID corresponding).
+Also to add the taxon ID we need the pf_taxon_id.txt (a tsv file with two values: the name of the folder containing the PF files and the taxon ID corresponding).

 .. code-block:: text